 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Calvin has relatively fewer families with younger children, and/or college students.
 Combined, this makes Calvin a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Calvin is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Calvin does not have a public transit system used by locals to get to and from work.

 The per capita income in Calvin in 2022 was $17,031, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $68,124 for a family of four.
 However, Calvin contains both very wealthy and poor people as well.